julianhyde/quidem/README.md

 * If `false`, Quidem does not execute commands, but prints their current output.
 * If `true`, Quidem executes commands as normal.
-* If a variable (obtained from the `env` parameter passed to Quidem's constructor), and the variable is boolean true or the string "true", behavior is as `true` above, otherwise as `false` above.
+* If a variable (obtained from the `env` parameter passed to Quidem's constructor, from `--var` on the command line), and the variable is boolean true or the string "true", behavior is as `true` above, otherwise as `false` above.
+  Unset variables are treated as `false`.

 Commands must be enclosed in `{` and terminate with a `!}` line.